longaccess/longaccess-client/docs/adf.md

 * `[7z][]` - 7zip format, mostly Windows
 * `[xz][]` - XZ format, mostly Unix

+#### A note on the ZIP format

+The ZIP format does not in it's historical form support files larger than 2 GB.
+Additionally it does not mandate Unicode filenames.
+Many clients support both large files and Unicode names as extensions.
+These however are not standard.
+We propose that archives that are created with these extensions specify a different container format than `zip` like for example:

+* `[ziputf][]` - standard ZIP format with Unicode filenames, not so widely implemented
+* `[zip64][]` - standard ZIP format for large files, not so widely implemented
+* `[zip64utf][]` - standard ZIP format for large files with Unicode filenames, not so widely implemented

 ### Description

 This key, if it exists, contains any descriptive